zcorleissen/documentation/source/python_examples.rst

 Reading documents
 -----------------

-finding all documents with a specific field:
+Finding all documents with a specific field:
 ::

  code